Zambia Driving Advice and Car Hire Info

 You should exercise caution when travelling in the rural parts of North Western, Copperbelt, Central and Luapula provinces close to the border with the Democratic Republic of Congo (DRC), and not drive in these areas after dark.
-Carjacking occasionally happens, especially in Lusaka and Livingstone.
-Carjackers often stroke by pulling up close behind your vehicle as you pull up to a security gate therefore blocking your exit.
+Carjacking is rare but occasionally happens.
+Carjackers often strike by pulling up close behind your vehicle as you pull up to a security gate therefore blocking your exit.
 You should also be on your guard if you break down.
 Try and get to a public building such as a hotel if the car is driveable.

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Zambia Car Rental –